 Old Dartmouth Historical Society (hereinafter "Society") is a Massachusetts not-for-profit corporation established in 1903.
-The Society's mission is to "educate and interest all the public in the historical interaction worldwide of humans with whales; in the history of Old Dartmouth and adjacent communities and in regional maritime activities".
+The Society's mission is to "ignite learning through explorations of art, history, science, and culture rooted in the stories of people, the region, and an international seaport".
 The Society is commonly referred to as The New Bedford Whaling Museum, or The Whaling Museum.